 - Readily Scalable Workloads

 Companies looking to scale out a specific workload for a particular task might consider a hyperconverged infrastructure approach.
-Because resources are configured for that task, it's guaranteed to provide the compute, storage, and network resources for the job at hand.
+Since resources are configured for that task, it's guaranteed to provide the compute, storage, and network resources for the job at hand.

 An example of this is transitioning to a cloud-enabled infrastructure.
 Appliances like the HPE ConvergedSystem 700 or the Dell VCE Vblock, for example, can provide integrated server, storage, networking, and management components along with built-in support for VMware and Microsoft virtualization.
 These types of appliances are purpose-built for cloud adoption, simplifying the task of virtualizing workloads for the cloud.